stubbsda/diaplexis/README.md

 default location, <code>/usr/local/diaplexis</code>.
 If you don't have root access or don't wish to install the library in a system directory, you can modify the value of <code>INSTALL_DIR</code> at the beginning of the Makefile to some other directory, such as <code>$HOME/diaplexis</code>.
-The compilation of the Diaplexis library has been tested on several Unix platforms, including OS X/x86-64, OpenBSD (x86 and x86-64) and Linux (x86, x86-64 and ARMv6), using both the Gnu (g++) and Intel (icpc) compilers.
+The compilation of the Diaplexis library has been developed and tested in a Linux environment (with x86, x86-64 and ARMv6 processor architectures), using both the Gnu (g++) and Intel (icpc) compilers.
 In principle it should also run under Windows using the Cygwin environment.

 Normally the only parameters that a user should need to modify in order to build the Diaplexis library are located at the beginning of the Makefile, where various compiler arguments and libraries are all